-After graduating from the New England Conservatory, Janet honed her improvisational skills at the Creative Music Studio in Woodstock, going on to perform internationally with Karl Berger, Nana Vasconcelos, Don Cherry, Butch Morris, Leroy Jenkins, Anthony Davis and the Mingus Orchestra, among others.
-Her own groups performed at the 92nd St. Y, Lake George Jazz Festival, Flushing Town Hall, Celebrate Brooklyn, Boston’s JazzBoat, International Women in Jazz, the Grammy Foundation, Knitting Factory and SOB’s, and in Switzerland, Brazil, Argentina and France.
-Boston Globe cited her band Tropical as the “Best of Boston – Janet demonstrated the bassoon is equally adaptable to jazz or symphonic music.”
-Jazziz Magazine praised her first CD, Song For Andy, as “a gutsy, original idea … her classically grounded bassoon carries the session.”
+After graduating with a bachelor’s degree from the New England Conservatory, where she studied with Steven Maxym and Ran Blake, Janet honed her improvisational skills at the Creative Music Studio in Woodstock.
+She went on to perform internationally with Karl Berger, Nana Vasconcelos, Don Cherry, Julius Hemphill, Leroy Jenkins, Anthony Davis and Butch Morris.
+In symphonic settings she worked with the Brooklyn Philharmonic, Mingus Orchestra, the Londrina Symphony (Paraná), many freelance ensembles, and as a long-time member of the Chappaqua Orchestra.
+Her jazz groups performed for Jazz Forum Arts, 92nd St. Y, Lake George Jazz Festival, Flushing Town Hall, Celebrate Brooklyn, Boston JazzBoat, International Women in Jazz, the Grammy Foundation, Knitting Factory and SOB’s, and in South America and Europe.
+Vento Trio performed and premiered new works in France, Brazil and in the USA at Chamber Music America, International Double Reed Conferences in numerous recitals.